abhishek-g-suresh/docs-csm/operations/observability/Observability.md

 ## Overview

-Install and Upgrade Observability Framework creates unified consistent requirements for each product including assertions for Goss health checks, as well metrics and dashboards for health checks.
+The Install and Upgrade Observability Framework creates unified consistent requirements for each product including assertions for Goss health checks, as well metrics and dashboards for health checks.
 The framework also includes a unified consistent method to automatically track Time to Install (TTI) and Time to Upgrade (TTU), as well as error and pattern count across clusters and product streams.